Data-Dr-hub/MySQL-Project/README.md

-# Little Lemon Database Engineering
+# Little Lemon Restaurant Database Project

 Little Lemon is an imaginary restaurant.
 It deals majorly in online ordering/delivering system.

 ![](littlelemon.jpg)

 ## Problem Statement
-In this project, I am the database engineer of Little_Lemon.
+In this project, I am the newly employed data analyst for Little_Lemon Restaurant.

 They just developed a python application for their customers, they need to connect the app to their backend MySQL database in order to retrieve data and explore within the python app.